orkunh/SunTheme11/README.md

 ### Does it require Internet?

-Only for the first location detection.
+Only for the first location lookup.

-The last successful location is used while offline.
+After that, the last successful location is used.

-### Does it have a user interface?
+### Does it have a GUI?

 No.

 SunTheme11 runs silently in the background.

-No configuration window.

 ### Windows 10?